tonyx/Sharpino/README.md

     "EventStoreTimeout": 100
 }
 ```
 - Version 2.2.8: renamed the config from appSettings.json to sharpinoSettings.json.
-An example of the config file is as foollows:
+An example of the config file is as follows:
 ```json
 {
     "LockType":{"Case":"Optimistic"},